Wishmasterflo/device_oneplus_opkona/README.md

 ##### Credits
 - The-Incognito For Recovery Trees of Oneplus 8T
-- YumeMichi For Implementing Erofs
+- YumeMichi For Implementing Erofs and Other Misc
 - bigbiff for decryption
 - Systemad for original tree
 - CaptainThrowback for original tree